 The accurate verticality of the Oculist Witnesses brings to mind Duchamp's later note concerning the particular lighting of Étant donnés, "spotlight 150 w.
-G.E. (which) must fall vertically, exactly, on the cunt" (Duchamp 1987:20).
+G[eneral].E[lectric]. (which) must fall vertically, exactly, on the cunt" (Duchamp 1987:20).
 There, lighting is treated as a phallic arrow aiming at a vaginal target.
-The relation of the Glass to the bow-and-arrow was revealed in the 6th number of the Surrealist magazine Minotaure, in 1934.
+The relation of the Glass to the bow-and-arrow was revealed in the 6th number of the surrealist magazine Minotaure, in 1934.
 This issue featured the first major article on the Glass, written by André Breton.
 Actually not having seen the Glass itself, Breton concluded that it is "among the most significant works of the 20th century" (Lebel 1959:94).
 On the cover, Duchamp reproduced his fresh Rotorelief Corolles over Man Ray's photograph Dust Breeding of 1920.
-This particular rotorelief represents in two dimensions three pristine concentric spheres, with black skin and red interior, straightly pierced through their centre, and viewed at an angle against dust.
-Aside of that, a photomontage after Breton's 1934 poem L'air de l'eau (The Air of Water) presented a modern Amazon seductively posing with her long bow by the target.
+This particular rotorelief represents in two dimensions three pristine concentric spheres, with black skin and red interior, straightly pierced through their centre and viewed at an angle against dust.
+Besides, a photomontage after Breton's 1934 poem L'air de l'eau (The Air of Water) presented a modern Amazon seductively posing with her long bow by the target.
 5 arrows already shot have missed the target's centre.
-A collage of phrases originating in the poem, crosses strategic positions of her body - "Yeux zinzolins" (zinzolin eyes) in the place of her head; "J'eus le temps de poser mes lèvres [Sur tes cuisses de verre]" (I had time to place my lips [On your thighs of glass]) springing from her waste, and "Toi" (Thee) at her feet.
+A collage of phrases originating in the poem crosses strategic positions of her body - "Yeux zinzolins" (zinzolin eyes) in the place of her head; "J'eus le temps de poser mes lèvres [Sur tes cuisses de verre]" (I had time to place my lips [On your thighs of glass]) springing from her waist and "Toi" (Thee) at her feet.
 Significantly, zinzolin is a trisyllable word meaning a reddish-violet colour of chromatic volatility that creates emerald hues.
 Hence, this exotic term was used to describe the fickle nature of woman that evades being pinned down.
 The longest of collaged phrases serves as an arrow showing the way to hit bullseye, past the grip of the bow before the woman's pubic area.
-This Amazon, then, seems to be the Glass' Bride as Breton described her, "the trophy of a fabulous hunt through virgin territory, at the frontiers of eroticism, of philosophical speculation, of the spirit of the sporting competition, of the most recent data of science, of lyricism, and of humour."
+This Amazon, then, seems to be the Glass' Bride as Breton described her, "the trophy of a fabulous hunt through virgin territory, at the frontiers of eroticism, of philosophical speculation, of the spirit of the sporting competition, of the most recent data of science, of lyricism and of humour."
 (Lebel 1959:90).
 This description recalls Telemachus' own advertisement of his mother as prize of the Trial of the Bow, cited above.

-Jean Tinguely (Switzerland, 1925-1991) and Bernhard Luginbühl (Switzerland, b.
-1929).
+Jean Tinguely (Switzerland, 1925-1991) and Bernhard Luginbühl (Switzerland, 1929-2011).
 The Cyclops: Tellflipper, 1973.
-Steel (132x480x200).
+Steel, 132 x 480 x 200.
 Courtesy of Association Le Cyclop, Milly-la-Forêt, FR.

-The appeal of archery continued after Duchamp's passing by peers in his tread.
-Jean Tinguely and Bernhard Luginbühl created the Tellflipper in 1973, which featured Crocrodrome the group exhibition at the Georges Pompidou Centre between 1 June 1977 and 2 January 1978 (following the posthumous Duchamp retrospective exhibition there), and subsequently was placed in an aviary on the rear of The Cyclops' first level mezzanine.
-The Tellflipper refers to William Tell, but in this thesis' context may well be seen as a descendant of the classic bow.
-It is a giant pinball machine that has the form of a crossbow with such powerful springs that it takes two strong grown-ups to operate its pistons.
+zanine.
+The Tellflipper refers to William Tell, but in this study's context may well be seen as a descendant of the classic bow.
+It is a giant pinball machine that has the form of a crossbow with such powerful springs that it takes two strong adults to operate its pistons.
 During the game, a central clock chimes when the steel balls hit it, while a light is activated rewardingly if the score is any good.